 A word of warning: The security line with children and strollers will never be as quick as the line that is primarily adults and business travellers.
 If you are a single traveler or couple, choose the line with the fewest children.

-However, if you are traveling with children, we suggest briefing them on airport procedures a few times before your trip so they know what is expected of them and will cooperate.
-Give your child plenty of advance warning that any handheld dolls or toys might be momentarily removed to go through x-ray and assure them that their belongings are safe and will be returned to them quickly on the other side of the x-ray machine.
-Knowing this ahead of time will spare your child of any trauma and any potential temper tantrums or crying jags that will slow you down.
+However, if you are traveling with children, we suggest briefing them on airport procedures a few times before your trip so they know what is expected and won’t be afraid of it.
+Give your child plenty of advance warning that any handheld dolls or toys might be momentarily removed to go through Xray and assure them that their belongings are safe and will be returned to them quickly.
+Knowing this ahead of time will spare your child of any trauma and any potential temper tantrums that will slow you down.

 9. Go with the Flow